 Expecting to have blazing fast Internet on the ship like you would back at home?
 Well, it’s time to lower your expectations a little bit before you get online.
 While the cruise lines love to boast about the speed of their service, the actual speeds you see can vary.

-For instance, we tested Royal Caribbean’s VOOM Surf + Stream service.
-In our tests, the speed of the service varied, but was consistently in the 3-5 Mbps range.
+In our tests across different cruise lines, the speed of the fastest service offered varied, but was consistently in the 3-5 Mbps range.
+Sometimes it may be a little faster, sometimes it may be a little slower.
 For reference, many broadband Internet services you see back home are in the 30-50 Mbps range — or about 10 times faster.

 While this doesn’t speak for every cruise line, in our experience it is typical of what you can expect.